Nekron: 1990 – 2002

 Captain Atom has a run-in with Nekron in which Nekron is described as "Death as the Ultimate Opponent".
-Black Racer, also making an appearance, is coined "Death as an Inevitability", while Death (prominently known from her appearances in Vertigo titles) represents "Death as the Release, as Mercy, as Compassion".
+Black Racer, also making an appearance, is coined "Death as an Inevitability", while Death represents "Death as the Release, as Mercy, as Compassion".
 Drawing into the Quantum field, Captain Atom is able to get the better of Nekron and is able to visit his deceased wife.

-Nekron later battles the demon Nebiros, following the destruction of Doctor Fate's Tower Of Fate.
+Nekron later battles the demon Nebiros, following the destruction of Doctor Fate's Tower of Fate.
 Also appearing in this issue is Jared Stevens (Fate).

 Kyle Rayner later encounters Nekron when he nearly reenters the living universe, at a time when the level of supernatural activity mysteriously increases.
-This gave Nekron the opportunity to briefly control every deceased member of the Green Lantern Corps, which act as both his army and his anchor to the living universe.
-Kyle was able to push Nekron back into his dimension by freeing the undead Lanterns from Nekron's control.
+This gives Nekron the opportunity to briefly control every deceased member of the Green Lantern Corps, which act as both his army and his anchor to the living universe.
+Kyle pushes Nekron back into his dimension by freeing the undead Lanterns from Nekron's control.
 The rift is eventually sealed following Nekron's defeat.

-Nekron also encounters Wonder Woman and Rebecca Carstairs (Witchfire).